Distinguished Flying Medal: Numbers of awards

 At least 170 Honorary DFM's and 2 Honorary bars (one of them to Josef Frantisek) were awarded to aircrew from non-Commonwealth countries.
-39 were awarded to servicemen of the US, 66 Polish plus one bar, 33 French, 14 Czechoslovakian plus one bar, 7 Dutch, 6 Norwegian, 4 Russian and one Belgian.
+39 were awarded to servicemen of the US, 66 Polish plus one bar, 33 French, 14 Czechoslovak plus one bar, 7 Dutch, 6 Norwegian, 4 Russian and one Belgian.

 142 DFMs were earned between 1946 and 1993 when the award was discontinued.

 Description

 The DFM is an oval silver medal, 35 mm wide and with a height of 41 mm, with the following design: